crate/cratedb-guide/docs/integrate/prefect/usage.md

 You define Prefect workflows in Python.
 Each step is a “task,” and tasks form a directed acyclic graph (DAG).
 Flows can branch and include conditional logic.
 Prefect also provides built‑in scheduling and flow parameters so you can run the same flow with different inputs.

-This tutorial shows how to combine CrateDB and Prefect to streamline ETL with a few lines of Python.
+This usage guide shows how to combine CrateDB and Prefect to streamline ETL with a few lines of Python.

 ## Prerequisites